 In the past, Jiří worked on cases surrounding large foreign investments in greenfield sites, such as LG Phillips Displays in Hranice, Toyota Peugeot Citroën in Kolín, the Nemak aluminum works in the Most region, and the Hyundai factory in Nošovice.
 Within Frank Bold’s Responsible Energy topic, meanwhile, he was engaged in issues surrounding the upgrading of the Prunéřov II power station.

-energy law, especially he specialise in the field of renewable energy sources.
-He also professionally focuses on spatial planning, environmental law and free access to information.
-He provided legal advice on acquisitions and development of several major energy projects in the Czech Republic and Poland.
+Since 2005 he has been involved in advocacy, and since 2015 he has been a partner in Frank Bold’s law firm.
+His main specialization is construction and energy law; he primarily specializes in renewable energy sources.
+He also professionally focuses on spatial planning, environmental law, and free access to information.
+He has provided legal advice during acquisitions and the development of several major energy projects in the Czech Republic and Poland.

 In a total of five cases so far, he has convinced the Supreme Administrative Court to annul regional spatial planning documentation that was unlawfully preventing investors and municipalities from developing wind power.
 He has also brought successful court challenges against the widely publicly and professionally criticized Brno City Planning Update.